 busTRACE Technologies has developed a simple utility that allows you to view details about your CD-Recorder and the media that is inserted into the drive.
-This utility will show you which of your CD/DVD devices Windows XP has installed CD Recording support for.
+This utility will show you which of your CD/DVD devices Windows 7 (and above) has installed CD Recording support for.

 What operating systems are supported?

-The software only supports Windows XP and above.
-It is also compatible with the x64 versions of Windows.
+We support Windows 7 and above.
+The software is also compatible with the x64 versions of Windows.

 How does the software access the CD Recorder?